duaraghav8/matrix-parser/README.md

 		2. '=' is used to delimit the keys and values

-		3. The string between / and the first ; is the segment name eg- /index;hello=world here, segment = "index"
+		3. The string between / and the first ; is the segment name. eg- /index;hello=world here, segment = "index"